 In this post we will look at Matthew 25:1-13.

-“Then the kingdom of heaven will be like ten virgins who took their lamps and went to meet the bridegroom.
-Five of them were foolish, and five were wise.
-For when the foolish took their lamps, they took no oil with them, but the wise took flasks of oil with their lamps.
-As the bridegroom was delayed, they all became drowsy and slept.
-But at midnight there was a cry, ‘Here is the bridegroom!
+1 “Then the kingdom of heaven will be comparable to ten virgins, who took their lamps and went out to meet the bridegroom.
+2 Five of them were foolish, and five were prudent.
+3 For when the foolish took their lamps, they took no oil with them, 4 but the prudent took oil in flasks along with their lamps.
+5 Now while the bridegroom was delaying, they all got drowsy and began to sleep.
+6 But at midnight there was a shout, ‘Behold, the bridegroom!
 Come out to meet him.’
-Then all those virgins rose and trimmed their lamps.
-And the foolish said to the wise, ‘Give us some of your oil, for our lamps are going out.’
-But the wise answered, saying, ‘Since there will not be enough for us and for you, go rather to the dealers and buy for yourselves.’
-And while they were going to buy, the bridegroom came, and those who were ready went in with him to the marriage feast, and the door was shut.
-Afterward the other virgins came also, saying, ‘Lord, lord, open to us.’
-But he answered, ‘Truly, I say to you, I do not know you.’
-Watch therefore, for you know neither the day nor the hour.
-(Matthew 25:1-13 ESV)
+7 Then all those virgins rose and trimmed their lamps.
+8 The foolish said to the prudent, ‘Give us some of your oil, for our lamps are going out.’
+9 But the prudent answered, ‘No, there will not be enough for us and you too; go instead to the dealers and buy some for yourselves.’
+10 And while they were going away to make the purchase, the bridegroom came, and those who were ready went in with him to the wedding feast; and the door was shut.
+11 Later the other virgins also came, saying, ‘Lord, lord, open up for us.’
+12 But he answered, ‘Truly I say to you, I do not know you.’
+13 Be on the alert then, for you do not know the day nor the hour.
+Matthew 25:1-13 (NASB)

 First a little context.
 The ancient Jewish wedding ceremony was quite a bit more extensive and involved than what we are used to in our time.
 These celebrations could last for a week or more.
 In any case, on the night of the wedding, the bridegroom would come to the house of the bride and would go through an elaborate questioning or delaying tactic by the parents that was meant to build anticipation in the bridegroom.
 After as long a delay as possible he would be allowed to take his bride and then a procession through the village would take place.
 This is where the lamp bearing virgins role would come in.
 They were to remain prepared for the cry of the approach of the procession to join in with their lighted lamps and would then they would follow the procession to the house where the banquet would take place.